mariesophiet/master_thesis/README.md

 If any such issues arise, please report them to this repository’s GitHub Issues page so they can be addressed promptly.
 Instructions for modifying the library versions used by the benchmarking suite are provided in the Installation Instructions section.

-**†** For information on the specific commits used for the last tested versions of the dependency libraries, see the [Dependency Libraries](./docs/developer_information/dependency_libraries.md) documentation.
+**†** For information on the specific commits used for the last tested versions of the dependency libraries, see the [Project Dependencies](./docs/developer_information/project_dependencies.md) documentation.

 ## Supported Cryptographic Algorithms
 For further information on the classical and PQC algorithms this project provides support for, including information on any exclusions, please refer to the following documentation: